lynnlangit/TeamTeri/3_Genomic_Tools/2e_DeepCell/README.md

 # DeepCell

-From their GitHub Repo Readme
+From the Van Valen lab GitHub Repo Readme

 *"`deepcell-tf` is a deep learning library for single-cell analysis of biological images.
 It is written in Python and built using TensorFlow 2.
 This library allows users to apply pre-existing models to imaging data as well as to develop new deep learning models for single-cell analysis.
 This library specializes in models for cell segmentation (whole-cell and nuclear) in 2D & 3D images as well as cell tracking in 2D time-lapse datasets."*